digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 For any machine(s) that you will attach Virtual Media ISOs to, you must set the following
 Params:

-  * ``boot-virtual-iso`` set to the Boolean value *true*
+  * ``boot-virtual-iso`` to the Boolean value *true*

   ::

-    # example of setting machine 'mach-01' (a UUID can be used ) to have dynamically generated ISOs
+    # example of setting machine 'mach-01' (a UUID can be used) to have dynamically generated ISOs
     drpcli machines set Name:mach-01 param boot-virtual-iso to true

-Once this value is set on the machine, and all appropriate Prerequisites fulfilled (listed above), then the ``dr-provision`` service will dynamically generate a custom ISO when the Machine is changed **in to** the Sledgehammer or Local BootEnvs.
+Once this value is set on the machine, and all appropriate Prerequisites fulfilled (listed above), then the ``dr-provision`` service will dynamically generate a custom ISO when the Machine is changed **in to** the Sledgehammer BootEnv.

 The ISO will be built and cached at on the DRP server under the ``tftpboot`` path in a directory named ``dynamic_isos``.
-In a typical "production" install mode, this is found at the following fully qualified path in a separate director for each Machine, with the Machines UUID value:
+In a typical "production" install mode, this is found at the following fully qualified path in a separate directory for each Machine, with the Machines UUID value:

   * ``/var/lib/dr-provision/tftpboot/dynamic_isos/<MACHINE_UUID>``